 Sending all your goods safely across the world Be responsible

-As the sender, you are always responsible for the content of your mail item.
-Items which aren’t compliant to the strict regulations may be destroyed or confiscated.
+As the sender, you are always responsible for the content of your shipment.
+Items which are not compliant to the strict regulations may be destroyed or confiscated.
 Authorities can claim these costs or even decide to start legal proceedings.
 It is therefore important that you know what you can and cannot send internationally via the postal network.
-Spring (nor any other postal carrier) cannot be hold accountable for any damage or confiscation of your shipment if dangerous or forbidden goods are detected.
+Spring (or any other postal carrier) cannot be held accountable for any damage or confiscation of your shipment if dangerous or forbidden goods are detected.

-In general, any item that poses a risk to general safety can’t be send via the postal network.
-Below we have provided a list of examples.
-For the most recent and up-to-date overview you can visit the website of IATA.
+In general, any item that poses a risk to general safety cannot be sent via the postal network.
+Below a list of examples is provided.
+For the most recent and up-to-date overview you can visit the website of IATA (International Air Transport Association).
 This is the International Air Transport Association which provides the Dangerous Goods Regulations (DGR).